WWE Legend Kamala on Life Support After Undergoing Emergency Surgery

 Former WWE star Kamala has been placed on life support Sunday after he underwent an emergency surgical procedure, his stepdaughter announced on Facebook.

 Juanita James added doctors were unsure whether the legendary wrestler, whose real name is James Harris, would survive the surgery.
+On Monday, James said in a new Facebook post that Kamala is 'showing signs of improvement."

 Doctors diagnosed Harris with diabetes in 1992, when he was working with WWE.
 Complications from the disease forced doctors to amputate both legs two decades later.